Minthos/texencode/README.md

 # texencode
 glsl compute shader for texture block compression

+input texture should be RGBA with power of 2 dimensions (must be divisible by 16 in both dimensions, I have only tested it with 512, 1024 and 2048 square textures)

 ```cpp

 void Renderer::compressTexture(GLuint inputTexture, GLuint outputBuffer, int width, int height) {